-TS hereby given that application will be made at the next sitting of the Legislature for a renewal of the act of incorporation of the Nazareth Presbyterian Church, Spartanburg District.
-Sept 6 32
+IS hereby given that application will be made at the next sitting of the Legislature for a renewal of the act of incorporation of the Nazareth Presbyterian Church, Spartanburg Sept 6

-THE COMMISSIONERS OF FREE SCHOOLS are requested to meet at Spar-tanburg C. H. on the FIRST MONDAY in tanburg C. H. on the FIRST MONDAT In NOVEMBER next.
+THE COMMISSIONERS OF FREE SCHOOLS are requested to meet at Spartanburg C. H. on the FIRST MONDAY in NOVEMBER next.
 Teachers will have their claims properly made out, and present them to me by the 15TH of OCTOBER next.

 JOSEPH FOSTER,

 Chairman Board Commissioners.
-Sept 27-35-4
+Sept 27 -35-4

-A LL persons living in Spartanburg District indebted to the subscriber for services of imported Stallions, "AYSGARTH" and "BOSQUET," are requested to make payment to Messrs.
+A LL persons living in Spartanburg District indebted to the subscriber for services of imported Stallians "AVSC Party of Stallians" imported Stallions, "AYSGARTH" and "BOSQUET," are requested to make payment to Messrs.
 FOSTER & JUDD, who are author ized to receipt them.

-W. C. GIST.
 September 27, 1866.
-35

 THE blacksmith books of DR. J. J. VER-NON, deceased, are placed in my hands for settlement and collection.
 All persons thus indebted, are hereby notified to settle the same on or before the first day of September next.
 T. O. P. VERNON, Att'y.
-August 2 27 tf
+August 2 27 tf August 2